laminlabs/lamin-docs/docs/tutorial.md

 # artifact.delete(permanent=True)  # permanently delete
 ```

-::{dropdown} What happens when I delete an artifact?
+:::{dropdown} What happens when I delete an artifact?

 By default, deleting moves an artifact to the `trash` branch so it no longer appears in standard queries.